Efficiency of Prolog

 tail call optimization.

-the creation of redundant choicepoints.
-You can expect any
+of redundant choice points.
+You can expect any Prolog

-Prolog system to index at least on the outermost
+system to index at least on the principal functor of

-functor and arity of the first argument of any predicate.
+the first argument of any predicate.
+Modern Prolog

 - tail call optimization to call predicates without